SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 Step 2: Edit the configuration files
 ------------------------------------
-At a minimum, you will need to edit DDArcViewerFileTypes.cfg to make sure that the archive command lines are correct for your system and that the text view commands are correct.
+At a minimum, you will need to edit dd_arc_viewer_file_types.cfg to make sure that the archive command lines are correct for your system and that the text view commands are correct.
 If you're running your BBS in Linux, you will first need to comment the Windows command lines and uncomment the Linux command lines.
 See section 6: Archive file type configuration file.

-If desired, you can also edit DDArcViewer.cfg to change script options such as the interface type (lightbar/traditional) and colors.
+If desired, you can also edit dd_arc_viewer.cfg to change script options such as the interface type (lightbar/traditional) and colors.
 See section
 5: Main configuration file.